igoravelli/brazilian_soccer_championship_analysis/README.md

 - 📌 *The matches of the second turn have more events (goals and cards) than the matches of the first*

-To accomplish the analysis, some ETL processes were, all of them written in Python, using Google Colab as the processing tool, and to get the data, a direct connection between Colab and BigQuery was made using its native integration.
+To accomplish the analysis, some additional ETL processes were build, all of them written in Python.
+Google Colab was used as the processing tool, and to access the data, a direct connection between Colab and BigQuery was established using its native integration.

-> 📘 **_Google Colab_ was chosen because of its easy connection between notebooks and BigQuery, being the latter where the data is.**
+> 📘 **_Google Colab_ was chosen because of its easy connection between notebooks and BigQuery, with the latter being where the data is.**

-Below are the notebooks used to do the data analysis:
+Below are the notebooks that were used to perform the data analysis:

 - [Home teams win more frequently](https://github.com/igoravelli/brazilian_soccer_championship_analysis/blob/readme-file/Win_frequency_in_home_matches.ipynb)
 - [Home teams receive fewer cards](https://github.com/igoravelli/brazilian_soccer_championship_analysis/blob/main/Average_of_cards_in_home_team_matches.ipynb)